microsoft/AzureTRE/docs/tre-admins/identities/api.md

 The API Identity is typically called `<TRE_ID> API` within the AAD Portal.

 ## Purpose
 This identity's credentials are stored in the `core` Key Vault and mandatory for the running of the Trusted Research Environment (TRE).
-It is required for the API Application, hosted in Azure App Service, to authenticate to Azure Active Directory and authorize the various operations.
+It is required for the API Application, hosted in Azure App Service, to authenticate to Microsoft Entra Workforce ID and authorize the various operations.

 ## Application Roles